|I have arrived at Mile 0!|

 Note: (I did not take the Sound Card Road Route to the Overseas Highway.
 However, due to a wrong turn around 1:00AM while looking for a hotel in Florida City, I was actually driving on Sound Card Road for a little bit without realizing it.
 It was very dark and scary so I got off that road ASAP.
 LOL.)

 I had a feeling the fencing was put in place to keep the crocs and other wildlife creatures in the park and off the road.
 I don't know why, but a sense of relief washed over me.
 Was I expecting to find hundreds of reptile gangs roaming the streets trying to jack cars and eat people for lunch?
 Even I am not quite sure the answer to that one folks.
 There were several crocodile crossing signs posted along the highway as a warning though, just in case.

 I noticed the concrete barriers along the highway were painted a pale blue color, making it even more beach-like.
 I was filled with a nervous elation that was consuming every part of me.
 I could not wait to see what the Overseas Highway had in store for us.
 Let's go, let's go, let's go!

 122 miles to Key West.

 Once I passed Manatee Creek I was still driving on US Route 1 but it was no longer called the Dixie Highway.
 I was now officially on the Overseas Highway.
-As we ascended the bridge over Jewfish Creek in North Key Largo the scene took my breath away.
-The bridge elevated high above the water so it felt as if the world beneath us had disappeared for a moment.
+As we ascended the bridge over Jewfish Creek in North Key Largo, the scene took my breath away.
+The bridge elevated high above the water.
+It felt as if the world beneath us had disappeared for a moment.
 My only view was that of sand colored asphalt, arctic blue barriers, azure blue skies and fluffy white clouds.
 I gasped at the beauty.
 It felt as if I were driving in the sky.

 Could this be the Stairway to Heaven?
 Perhaps it is.